drensin/YTWatchLaterAI/USER_MANUAL.md

 *   **Input Field:** At the bottom of the Chat Screen, there's a text box where you can type your questions or requests for the AI.
 *   **Send Button:** After typing your query, tap the send button.
+*   **Output Tabs:** The chat response area has two tabs:
+    *   **Results:** Displays the final video suggestions from the AI.
+    *   **Thinking:** Shows the AI's internal thought process and data reception status while it's working on your query.

 ### How the AI Works

 *   **Playlist Context:** The AI's primary knowledge comes from the videos within the playlist you currently have selected.
 *   **Subscription Feed (Optional):** If you enable "Include Subscription Feed" in Settings, the AI will also consider recent (non-Shorts) videos from your YouTube channel subscriptions.
 This can broaden the range of suggestions.
-*   **JSON Output:** The AI is designed to provide suggestions in a structured format, which the app then displays clearly.
+*   **JSON Output:** The AI is designed to provide suggestions in a structured JSON format, which the app then displays clearly in the "Results" tab.

 ### Example Queries